jamesmudd/jhdf/README.md

 - Once you have made any changes please open a pull request.

 To see other available Gradle tasks run `./gradlew tasks`

+If you have read this far please consider staring this repo.
+Thanks!